Icon-Newsletter

 2. Check for Any Erratum Posting on the Pag-IBIG Website

-An erratum contains the list of properties that are recently removed from the list for public bidding.
-Usually, these properties are excluded from bidding because they're already sold to a direct buyer before the auction.
+An erratum contains the list of properties recently removed from the list for public bidding.
+Usually, these properties are excluded from bidding because they're sold to a direct buyer before the auction.

 3. Attend the Scheduled Bidding